How does a travel management company work? The Account Manager

 #1 Service level & contract management

-The Account Manager is responsible for ensuring that the TMC holds up their end of the contract, including service levels of the online system (if they have one), report on the reservations team’s KPIs for phone and email, and most importantly deliver the account management service.
+The Account Manager is responsible for ensuring that the TMC holds up their end of the contract.
+This includes monitoring service levels of the online system (if they have one), report on the reservations team’s KPIs for phone and email, and most importantly, to deliver the account management service.